-Field Description Advertising Time The period of time Active Advertising is enabled.
-It can be enabled by selecting Enable button to the right of the field.
-Stale Data Timer Data from WirelessHART devices is cached in the gateway.
+Field Description Stale Data Timer Data from WirelessHART devices is cached in the gateway.
 This allows the gateway to respond quickly to host requests without having to constantly obtain fresh device data (a much slower transfer).
 To ensure the validity of the data stored in cache, each point of data is time stamped.
 If the cached value has not updated within one-third of the stale data timer value, a downstream request for the update will be sent to the device.
 If the data in cache is not updated within the stale data timer interval, a Modbus Exception code will be generated to the host system and the cached value will be cleared from the gateway.
 Channel Blacklist Allows specific WirelessHART channels to be blocked from use in the channel-hopping scheme.
 Channels must be blocked in pairs, so an odd number of channels is always available.
 To provide blacklist channels: Separate channel numbers with a comma and no spaces, example: 3,5,11,12.
-See Section Channel Blacklist for details.
+See section Channel Blacklist for details.

-By selecting Submit All, the parameters configured on this page are saved and downloaded to the AWIN GW100 gateway.
+By selecting Submit All, the parameters configured on this page are saved and downloaded to the AWIN GW100 rev.2 gateway.